skysqlinc/skysql-docs/docs/Uptime SLA.md

 ## **Service Credit**

-**Service Credit** is the percentage of the total fees paid by you for a given SkySQL service during the month in which the downtime occurred to be credited if MariaDB approves your claim.
+**Service Credit** is the percentage of the total fees paid by you for a given SkySQL service during the month in which the downtime occurred to be credited if SkySQL approves your claim.
 The percentage used in calculating Service Credit is dependent on whether the customer is on Foundation Tier or Power Tier, and is dependent on the calculated [Monthly Uptime Percentage](https://skysql.com/sla/).

 | Tier | Monthly Uptime Percentage | Percentage Applied |
 | --- | --- | --- |